 The next day, the condors feasted on the pile of corpses, which forever captured the image of Cusco’s coat of arms.
 Even today, engineers marvel at the scope and scale of the ruins’ masonry, which fits together perfectly without mortar.
 Like other ruins in the Cusco area, Sacsayhuaman exemplifies the extraordinary architectural prowess of the Incas.
 A massive trapezoidal door leads to the ruins from the walkway.
 You can explore the interior of the ruins from here, which once consisted of an intricate network of small streets and buildings dwarfed by three main towers.
 Today, Sliding Place stands alongside the grassy esplanade in front of the main defensive walls, an intricately carved volcanic outcropping where the Inca throne once stood.
 In ancient times, they probably used this area for ceremonial gatherings.

 Even today, you may be lucky enough to attend one of the many sun ceremonies that still occur throughout the year—plan to visit the ruins around the Inti Raymi festival in June during the summer solstice.
-From Sacsayhuaman, you can also reach the Inca ruins of Qenqo, Puca Pucara, and Tambomachay.
-2 kilometers from Cusco.
+You can also reach the Inca ruins of Qenqo, Puca Pucara, and Tambomachay from Sacsayhuaman, 2 kilometers from Cusco.
 How to get there: The Plaza de Armas is a steep 45-minute climb of 2 kilometers uphill.
-Follow Calle Sweden to Calle Huaynapata, Calle Pumacurco, which winds uphill; it is about a 10-minute walk following the signs.
+Follow Calle Sweden to Calle Huaynapata, or Calle Pumacurco, which winds uphill; it is about a 10-minute walk following the signs.

 In ancient times, these canals likely flowed with chichi, sacrificial llama blood used by priests during annual fertility festivals and solstice and equinox celebrations.
 In addition to the channels, Qenqo sports some intricately carved designs, including steps, seats, geometric reliefs, pumas, and condors.
 The hollowed-out limestone outcrop, which comprises the main altar, emphasizes the importance of the Cult of the Rock in the cosmological beliefs of the Incas.
 Similar rock carvings can be found in the surrounding foothills.
 The complex also allows visitors to explore caves and tunnels under the rock.

 If you feel like walking, you can also access the ruins of Puca Pucara and Tambo Machay.
-Close to the Sacsayhuaman ruins, to get there, follow the signs posted on the main Sacsayhuaman Road.
+Close to the Sacsayhuaman ruins, follow the signs posted on the main Sacsayhuaman Road to get there.

 After their rise to power, the Incas converted this ancient water channel into a massive gateway to Cusco.
 Not far from Rumicolca are Pikillacta, the largest provincial outpost built by the Huari, based in Ayacucho, and one of the only pre-Inca sites near Cusco.